-NEW YORK CITY – The State University of New York College of Optometry has received a $125,000 grant from the New York State Assembly’s Community Capital Assistance Program.
+NEW YORK, November 3, 2017 – The State University of New York College of Optometry has received a $125,000 grant from the New York State Assembly’s Community Capital Assistance Program.
 The funding will upgrade diagnostic and therapeutic equipment for examination and therapy rooms in the vision rehabilitation service of the University Eye Center (UEC).

 Neuro-optometric rehabilitation focuses on eye and vision care and therapies for people who have experienced visual problems as a result of acquired brain injury and other neurological conditions, according to Dr. Allen Cohen, supervisor of the unit’s residency program.

 “The specialized equipment would expand and enhance the College’s ability to provide more effective care and improve patient outcomes by applying the newest neuroscience research in brain processing to clinical therapy procedures,” said Dr. Cohen.

 The Community Capital Assistance Program provides grants to promote community improvement within New York State, including education, transportation, and economic development projects.

 “I’m glad that I could help [University Eye Center] sustain and expand its services,” said New York State Assemblymember Aravella Simotas, who secured the grant for the College.
 “They provide exceptional care to underserved communities and treat patients regardless of their ability to pay and that is a very worthy mission.”

 SUNY College of Optometry President David A. Heath expressed the College community’s appreciation for Assemblywoman Simotas’ support.
 “We will be able to not only advance our neuro-optometric rehabilitation services for the people of New York with this grant, but also provide a stronger educational opportunity for the State’s future Doctors of Optometry,” said President Heath.